Psychosocial Rehabilitation & Recovery

 - Introduction to PSR values, philosophy, and principles

-- Recovery and recovery-oriented services and systems
+- Introduction to recovery and recovery-oriented services and systems

 This course will employ a number of instructional methods to accomplish its objectives, including all of the following:

-100%
+Total: 100%

-- Identify and describe the principles, values, and philosophy of Psychosocial Rehabilitation (PSR).
+- Identify and describe the principles, values, and philosophy of Psychosocial Rehabilitation (PSR);

 - Identify the strengths and limitations of PSR.